w3f-grants-archive/zk-snarks-with-substrate/blog/zk-snark-pallet.md

 Based on what we said, we can define an interface for our pallet which is in Substrate called an extirices.
 We are going to define two methods:
 * **setup_verification** - this methods allows Bob to send a public inputs (*public.json*) and the verification key (*verification_key.json*).
 * **verify** - thanks to this method, Alice (and others) will be able to send their proofs (*proof.json*) and verify them.
-When the verification succeeded, it will emit an event that is going to be stored on the blockchain.
+When the verification succeeds, it will emit an event that is going to be stored on the blockchain.

 ## Implementation
 The implementation we started from the [Substrate Node Template](https://github.com/substrate-developer-hub/substrate-node-template), which is a single-node blockchain that we could run locally in our development environment.
 We added there a zk-SNARK pallet which uses Groth16 in the verification process.
 The final result can be found on our [GitHub](https://github.com/bright/zk-snarks-with-substrate).
 We will now try to present the core components of this code.